Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/01-LAB_SC_100_Lab3_Ex1_Compliance_Assessment.md

 1. You can now exit out of the Microsoft Purview portal by closing the browser tab.

 You have successfully granted Nestor Wilke the Assessor role for this assessment.

+### Review
+In this lab, you have completed the following:
+- Created the Defender EASM workspace.
+- Created the Discovery of Contoso´s External Attack Surface.
+- Setup the connection between Defender EASM and a log analytics workspace.
+- Reviewed the Security posture and labeled an asset.

+### You have successfully finished the exercise.
+Click on **Next** to move on to the next one.